 RC Customer Onboarding

 The CAISO RC has developed a process to assist new RC Customers throughout the onboarding process.
-The initial RC onboarding will be for July 1, 2019 and November 1, 2019 RC Services Dates.
-However, subsequent new RC Customers will activate on April 1 each year, which will be their RC Services Date.
+New RC Customers will activate on April 1 each year, which will be their RC Services Date.

 RC Onboarding Process

 The goal of the CAISO’s onboarding process is to ensure each RC Customer is prepared, informed, and engaged in all aspects of receiving RC Services.
 The onboarding process includes agreement execution, technology integration testing, and customer service.